Dhyakia/OPC_Project04/README.md

 # Introduction -  What's torga ?

-Torga is an offline program aimed at organising chess tournaments, following the Swiss rules.
+This application is an offline program aimed at organising Chess's tournaments, following the Swiss rules.
 It feature a very basic set of functionnality such as :
 * Customizing the number of rounds, duration, name ... of a tournament.
 * Possibility to save and load a tournament.